dnyaneshwar411/Grow-Easy-Frontend-Assessment/README.md

 ### Description

 In this assessment I have tried to create a list of banners.
 If you click on the edit option a modal opens an edit form.
-After editing and saving the form the changes arre reflected in the list displayed on the screen
+After editing and saving the form the changes arre reflected in the list displayed on the screen.
+Preview of the banner is available while you change the configurations of the banner.

 ### Tech Stack & External Packages
 * Next.js